Hepburn v. Griswold

 Chief Justice Chase, who had previously served as Secretary of the Treasury under Abraham Lincoln had initially opposed the Legal Tenders Act, viewing it as a last resort to repay government debts caused by military funding during the American Civil War.
 He held reservations for giving legal status to paper currency.
 Additionally, the three justices that made up the dissenting opinion had initially wanted to postpone the decision due to a new justice that would added as a result of the Judiciary Act of 1869.
 However, the decision would proceed due to a one-vote majority that included Justice Robert Cooper Grier who retired shortly after following the pressing of colleagues to do so.

-The Supreme Court found that the US federal government was authorized to coin money, but that power was distinct from the power to make paper legal tender, which was not authorized under the US Constitution.
+The Supreme Court held that while the US federal government was authorized to coin money, that power was distinct from the authority to make paper notes legal tender, which the Court found was not authorized by the US Constitution for debts contracted prior to the act's passage.
 It also found that the treatment of notes as legal tender represented an impairment to enforcing the obligations of contracts.
 The Constitution prohibits the several states from impairing the obligations of contracts.
 The Court found no similar constraint upon the federal government, but it held that such an impairment would violate the spirit of the Constitution.

 The dissenting opinion argued that the government was threatened by the war and that making the notes legal tender provided the government with the necessary supplies to continue to fight the war.

 The majority opinion affirmed that the government holds the power to wage war but that making notes legal tender was not a necessary consequence of that power.
 It continued that making United States Notes legal tender was unnecessary to fighting a war.
 All that the federal government needed to do was to make them "receivable for government dues".
 That argument is similar to the theory of chartalism.